AnaWaldila/dcad/README.md

  <b>Figure 2:</b> DCAD - Provider Register Window
 </p>

-Second, in principal menu, user click on "Cadastro" (register) and, after, "Materiais" (materials) to register some materials.
-It is really important to know about the register of materials.
-First step is to find the provider that to relationaze a material to register, i.e., all materials needs to create a relation with at leaste one provider, necessarilly.
-So, in rectangle "Informações" (informations) has a button "Procurar" (search register), user clicks on the button and can find a provider's material that can relationate with a material.
+Second, in principal menu, user can click on "Cadastro" (register) and, after, "Materiais" (materials) to register a material.
+First step is to create a relationship between the material and this provider, i.e., all materials must create a relationship with at least one supplier, necessarily.
+So, the menu "Informações" (information) has a button "Procurar" (search register) and the user can click on the button and find a provider that could creates a relationship with a material.
 After this, the user needs to choose which material wants to register: "Cimento" (cement), "Adição Mineral" (minearl adition), "Agregado Graúdo" (stone), "Agregado Miúno" (send) and "Aditivo Químico" (chemistry adition).
-For each material, some text boxes will open, respectivelly for material's characteristics.
-For more explanations, read Reis et al (2016).
+For each material, some boxes will open, based on the characteristics of the material.
+For more details, read Reis et al (2016).
 Figure 3 shows the materials register.

 <div>
 <img src="Figures/DCAD_Materials.png" width="80%">